After Kamala Harris loses, is America just not ready for a woman to be president? Experts say it's not that simple

 More than half of all Hispanic voters supported Harris, although that number was down slightly from the roughly 6 in 10 who voted for Biden in 2020, according to VoteCast data.

-And roughly half of all voters under the age of 30 voted for Harris, compared to about 60% who backed Biden in 2020, the AP survey data shows.
+And roughly half of all voters under the age of 30 voted for Harris, compared with about 60% who backed Biden in 2020, the AP survey data shows.
 Slightly more than 4 in 10 young voters went for Trump this year, up from about one-third in 2020, the data shows.

-Meena Bose, executive dean of Hofstra University's Public Policy and Public Service programs and director of the Peter S. Kalikow Center for the Study of the American Presidency, said while gender may have played a role in Harris' defeat, it's the "not the dominant explanation" for Trump's victory.
+Meena Bose, executive dean of Hofstra University's Public Policy and Public Service programs and director of the Peter S. Kalikow Center for the Study of the American Presidency, said she doesn’t believe the vote result “is a referendum on whether a woman can be president” but rather that “the Democratic agenda was less persuasive to voters than the Republican agenda."

 More than two-thirds — 69% — of United Nations member states never have elected a woman to serve as head of state, according to the Pew Research Center.
 And women currently lead just 13 of the 193 U.N. countries, Pew said in a report last month.